 The average amount of time it took to process any 911 emergency call in 2023 was two minutes and eight seconds (2:08).
-In 2023, the amount of time needed to process a medical call was three minutes and forty-nine seconds (3:49).
-This represents a reduction from the average amount of time to process a medical call in the second half of 2022, which was four minutes and nine seconds (4:09).
-The amount of time to process a medical call may reduce slightly in the future, but significant reductions in time are not expected based on the analysis of the data acquired over the past eighteen (18) months.
-The increase in medical call processing time is directly related to the questions our telecommunicators ask when processing a medical call within the EMD protocols.
+In 2023, the amount of time needed to process a medical call with the use of EMD was three minutes and forty-nine seconds (3:49).
+In 2024, the amount of time to process a medical call with the use of EMD was three minutes and forty-seven seconds (3:47).
+The past two years show a reduction from the average amount of time to process a medical call with the use of EMD in the second half of 2022, which was four minutes and nine seconds (4:09).

+The amount of time to process a medical call may reduce slightly in the future, but significant reductions are not expected based on the analysis of the data acquired over the past two years.
+The increase in medical call processing time, from before the implementation of EMD, is directly related to the questions our call takers ask when processing a medical call within the EMD protocols.
-In 2022, the agency processed 133,151 medical calls.

 In 2023, the agency processed 126,956 medical calls.
-This represents a reduction of approximately 5%.
+In 2024, the agency processed 128,008 medical calls.
+This represents a small increase of approximately 1%.
 It is difficult to predict the number of medical calls the agency will receive in the future, but with the increase in population and the prevalence of mobile cellular communication devices, it is expected to rise slightly.